matthewwedlow/guidance-for-dynamic-game-npc-dialogue-on-aws/README.md

 >__NOTE:__ The [Treasure Island by Robert Louis Stevenson](https://www.gutenberg.org/ebooks/120.txt.utf-8) is available for reuse under the terms of the Project Gutenberg License, included with the ebook or online at www.gutenberg.org.

-### Unreal Engine sample project
+### Unity Engine sample project

-An Unreal Engine sample project, [AmazonPollyMetaHuman](https://artifacts.kits.eventoutfitters.aws.dev/industries/games/AmazonPollyMetaHuman.zip), has been provided for download.
-This sample [MetaHuman digital character](https://www.unrealengine.com/en-US/digital-humans) can be used to showcase dynamic NPC dialog.
+An Unity Engine sample project, [AmazonPollyMetaHuman](https://artifacts.kits.eventoutfitters.aws.dev/industries/games/AmazonPollyMetaHuman.zip), has been provided for download.
+This sample [MetaHuman digital character](https://www.Unityengine.com/en-US/digital-humans) can be used to showcase dynamic NPC dialog.
 Use the following steps to integrate the sample MetaHuman with the deployed guidance infrastructure:

 1. Open the [IAM console](https://console.aws.amazon.com/iam/) in your AWS account, [create a new IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
 2. Assign the `AmazonPollyReadOnlyAccess` policy to the newly created user.
 3. Create a new [access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey) for the user.
-4. [Install and configure](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) the AWS CLI on the computer that will run the Unreal Engine sample project to use the `Access Key ID`, and `Secret Access Key` values for the IA M user you created previously.
+4. [Install and configure](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) the AWS CLI on the computer that will run the Unity Engine sample project to use the `Access Key ID`, and `Secret Access Key` values for the IA M user you created previously.
 5. Using the [CloudFormation console](https://console.aws.amazon.com/cloudformation/home), click the deployed `QA` stack.
 For example, if your `WORKLOAD_NAME` parameter is `Ada`, CloudFormation will reflect that `Ada-QA` as the deployed `QA` stack.
 6. Select the `Outputs` tab, and capture the values for `TextApiEndpointUrl`, and `RagApiEndpointUrl`.
-7. Download, the [AmazonPollyMetaHuman](https://artifacts.kits.eventoutfitters.aws.dev/industries/games/AmazonPollyMetaHuman.zip) zipped Unreal Engine project.
+7. Download, the [AmazonPollyMetaHuman](https://artifacts.kits.eventoutfitters.aws.dev/industries/games/AmazonPollyMetaHuman.zip) zipped Unity Engine project.
-8. Extract the `AmazonPollyMetaHuman` project folder to the `Unreal Projects` folder of the Unreal Engine development environment.
+8. Extract the `AmazonPollyMetaHuman` project folder to the `Unity Projects` folder of the Unity Engine development environment.
-9. Launch Unreal Engine 4.27, and open the `AmazonPollyMetaHuman` sample project.
+9. Launch Unity Engine 4.27, and open the `AmazonPollyMetaHuman` sample project.
-10. Using the Unreal Editor, select `File` --> `Generate Visual Studio Code Project` to use VS Code for editing source code.
+10. Using the Unity Editor, select `File` --> `Generate Visual Studio Code Project` to use VS Code for editing source code.
-11. Using the Unreal Editor, select `File` --> `Open Visual Studio Code` to open the project for code editing.
+11. Using the Unity Editor, select `File` --> `Open Visual Studio Code` to open the project for code editing.
 12. In VS Code, open the `/Source/AmazonPollyMetaHuman/Private/Private/SpeechComponent.cpp` file for editing.
 13. Navigate to the following code section, and replace the `ComboboxUri` variables with the `TextApiEndpointUrl`, and `RagApiEndpointUrl` CloudFormation outputs.
     ```cpp